KillahPotatoes/KP-Liberation/README.md

 * Fixed: Small issues due to the default "hold fire" combat mode for AI.
 * Fixed: Single Infantry units weren't saved sometimes.
 * Fixed: Paratroopers got sometimes an attack helicopter instead of a transport helicopter.
+* Fixed: Rescue helipad blocked building in their near vicinity.

 ### 0.955 (24th June 2017)
 * Added: Some small aesthetic things for the buildlist